ktulasipravallika/ktulasipravallika.github.io/blogs/Linux.md

   * `-u` → UDP
   * `-l` → Listening
   * `-n` → Numeric

+* `traceroute url`
+  * `traceroute google.com`
+  * It is a network diagnostic tool that maps the path packets take from your computer to a destination.

 * `netstat -tuln` → legacy version of `ss`

+* `lsof -i :80` → To check which process is using port 80.

 #### Default Ports

 * HTTP → 80